Welcome!

 | handout

-Defendants in U.S. trans equality cases now standardly argue that it is not conceptually possible for discriminatory legislation targeting transgender people to violate constitutional guarantees of gender equality, because such legislation equally applies to all transgender persons regardless of gender.
-In fact, many have gone further to argue that anti-trans legislation cannot even be said to target transgender people specifically, as the discrimination can be easily redescribed as applying to only persons diagnosed with gender dysphoria, only persons seeking gender-affirming care—but not trans persons as a class.
-Increasingly, courts are finding this neutral application defense persuasive, and even those sympathetic to trans plaintiffs have responded in ways that further essentialize gender and pathologize trans people.
-This essay uncovers the social metaphysics and political philosophy implicit in mainstream gender equality law that give rise to the neutral application defense, and in so doing, develops and defends the first trans feminist alternative.
+Conceptual hang-ups can have real, material consequences.
+In a recent wave of cases, a growing number of federal courts in the U.S. have held that it is conceptually impossible for discriminatory legislation targeting trans people to violate constitutional guarantees of gender equality, on the theory that trans-discriminatory legislation applies equally to all trans persons regardless of gender.
+In fact, some have gone still further to suggest that such legislation cannot be said to target trans people in the first place, since the discrimination may be easily redescribed as applying to only persons diagnosed with gender dysphoria, only persons seeking gender-affirming care, or only some other category of persons similarly thought to be gender-neutral—but not trans persons as a class.
+Anticipating a U.S. Supreme Court decision on the merits of these arguments in June 2025, this essay uncovers the social metaphysics and political philosophy taken for granted by mainstream gender equality law that give rise to the neutral application problem, and in so doing, proposes the first trans feminist alternative.

 | handout

-Transgender equality constitutes a pressing issue of gender equality.
-Surprisingly, however, neither philosophy nor law has conceptualized transgender equality meaningfully in gender equality terms.
+Gender is a crucial part of the explanation for the substantive inequalities faced by trans people for being trans.
+Surprisingly, however, most feminist and trans philosophers today do not approach transgender equality meaningfully in gender equality terms.
 This essay develops and defends a trans feminist account that finally does.
 I start with the positive project of articulating this trans feminist account by distinguishing it from two leading analyses of transgender discrimination in U.S. law.
-I argue that transgender equality is gender equality not because it has to do with sex understood as biology or sex stereotypes understood as the social roles and expectations of our assigned sex, but because transgender equality means the equality of persons systematically disadvantaged by the social meaning of our bodies being interpreted as trans—the equality of trans persons, where trans persons make up a gender category for feminist analytical purposes.
-I then consider a gender-neutral, autonomy-based alternative currently popular in trans philosophy.
+I argue that transgender equality constitutes an issue of gender equality not because it has to do with sex understood as reproductive biology or sex stereotypes understood as the social roles and expectations of our assigned sex, but because it concerns the equality of persons systematically disadvantaged by the social meaning of our bodies being interpreted as trans—the equality of trans persons considered as a gender category for critical feminist analytical purposes.
+I then contrast my view with a gender-neutral, autonomy-based alternative currently popular in trans philosophy.
 The gender-neutral alternative fails, I conclude, precisely because it does not take the gender in transgender equality seriously.

 [paper on the explanatory priority of gender over gender identity]